Waiting with Patience

 • All is Well

 “Come unto me, all ye that labour and are heavy laden, and I will give you rest.”
 Matthew 11:28.
-Have you ever felt your heart tugged from one side to the other: heavy on one side and still ever so thankful on the other?
-I meet with a group of faithful women in prayer once…
+Fervent can be defined as having or displaying a passionate intensity: Have you ever felt your heart pulled from one side to the other: heavy on one side and thankful on the other?
+I meet with…

 Leave a Reply